Icybee/module-pages/README.md

 Third parties may use this event to alter the blueprint.
 For instance, using a subset instead of the complete blueprint.

-The following code demonstrates how the node with id "5" is discarted from the navigation:
+The following code demonstrates how the node with id "5" is discarded from the navigation:

 ```php
 <?php